 Prepare the Shrimp

-- In a bowl, combine the cleaned and deveined shrimp with ½ tsp garlic powder and 1 tsp paprika.
+- In a bowl, combine the cleaned and deveined shrimp with ½ teaspoon garlic powder and 1 teaspoon paprika.
 Mix well to coat the shrimp evenly.
-Set aside.
+Set aside.1.5 lbs gulf shrimp, ½ teaspoon garlic powder, 1 teaspoon paprika

 Sauté the Aromatics

-- In a large skillet, heat 2 tbsp of butter and 1 tbsp olive oil over medium heat.
+- In a large skillet, heat 2 tablespoon of butter and 1 tablespoon olive oil over medium heat.
 Add the diced white onion and crushed garlic cloves.
-Sauté until the onion becomes translucent and the garlic is fragrant.
+Sauté until the onion becomes translucent and the garlic is fragrant.1 tablespoon olive oil, ½ white onion diced, 6 garlic cloves crushed

 Add the Seasoning and Tomato Paste

-- Stir in the sazon seasoning (or homemade version), 2 tsp paprika (if using store-bought sazon), and tomato paste.
-Cook for about 2 minutes, allowing the spices and tomato paste to meld with the onions and garlic.
+- Stir in the sazon seasoning (or homemade version), 2 teaspoon paprika (if using store-bought sazon), and tomato paste.
+Cook for about 2 minutes, allowing the spices and tomato paste to meld with the onions and garlic.1 packet sazon con azafran seasoning, 1 tablespoon tomato paste

 Deglaze with Beer

 - Pour in the light lager beer, stirring to deglaze the pan.
 Scrape up any brown bits from the bottom of the pan to incorporate into the sauce.
-Let the mixture simmer for 5-7 minutes until slightly reduced.
+Let the mixture simmer for 5-7 minutes until slightly reduced.1.5 cups light lager beer

 - Add in the peri peri hot sauce and simmer for 1 minute.
-Taste for salt and spice level.
+Taste for salt and spice level.1 tablespoon Peri peri hot sauce

 Cook the Shrimp

 - Add the seasoned shrimp to the pan.
 Add in the parsley and cilantro.
 If cilantro taste like soap to you please skip 🙂 Make sure all the shrimp are covered in the sauce.
 Cover and cook for 2-3 minutes or until the shrimp are pink and opaque.
-Be careful not to overcook the shrimp.
+Be careful not to overcook the shrimp.¼ cup chopped parsley, ¼ cup chopped cilantro

 Emulsify the Sauce

-- Stir in the remaining 2 tbsp of butter, allowing it to melt and emulsify into the sauce.
+- Stir in the remaining 2 tablespoon of butter, allowing it to melt and emulsify into the sauce.
 This will give the sauce a rich, silky texture.

-- Remove the skillet from heat and top with fresh lemon juice.
+- Remove the skillet from heat and top with fresh lemon juice.1 tablespoon lemon juice

 Serve